Pomacea maculata: Europe

+The snail has caused significant ecological and economic damage by consuming renewable rice crops en masse and destroying native aquatic vegetation..
+The discovery of P. maculata in Spain led the European Union in 2012 to impose a complete ban on the import and distribution of all molluscs of the genus Pomacea within the EU.

 Description

 Pomacea maculata shell including an operculum.

 Two views of a shells of Pomacea maculata.
 Scale bar is 5 cm.

 This snail species was described by Georges Perry in March 1810.
 Perry also created the genus Pomacea, and Pomacea maculata was described as the type of species.

 The snail can grow up to 15 centimeters (5.9 inches) in size.
 The eyes are just below the antennae.
 The colour of the shell varies from a pale olive green to a darker green, with dark bands across the shell.
 The shell is quite thin compared to other family members of the apple snail family.
 The inside has dark spots (maculata means spotted or stained).

 The shells of these applesnails are globular in shape.
+The shells average 5 - 6 whorls and coil dextrally.
+The size of the shell is up to 150 mm (5.9 inches) in length.

 Normal coloration typically includes bands of brown, black, and yellowish-tan.
+Shells also tend to have a yellow to reddish orange coloring along the lip of the large opening.
 Color patterns are however extremely variable, and both albino and gold color variations exist.

-The size of the shell is up to 150 mm (5.9 inches) in length.
+The operculum of Pomacea maculata is dark brown in color and can be used to differentiate male and female snails.
+A female Pomacea maculata will have an operculum with uniform concavity, while the operculum in males has uneven concavity.

 Pomacea maculata individuals can be difficult to differentiate morphologically from Pomacea canaliculata (but egg masses are strikingly different to a trained observer).
+The easiest way to distinguish the egg clutches is by the number of eggs with, P. maculata having a noticeably larger number in an individual clutch.

 The color of the visible soft parts is grey-brown with dark spots.